qvacua/vimr/README.md

 ### Libraries for Neovim

 * The library `libiconv` is linked by the linker flag `-liconv`.
 The version bundled with OSX will be linked.
-* The library `libintl` should be installed by `homebrew` and is statically linked by explicitly using the linker flag `/usr/local/opt/gettext/lib/libintl.a`.
+* The library `libintl` is in `third-party/libintl/lib` and linked by "Other Linker Flags" of the NeoVimServer target.
-* Other libraries used by Neovim, which are automatically built by building `libnvim`, are linked by adding them to the Xcode project.
+* Other libraries used by Neovim, which are automatically built by building `libnvim`, are linked by "Other Linker Flags" of the NeoVimServer target.

 ## License